Kees1958/W3C_annual_most_used_survey_blocklist/README.md

 created a Personal_Blocklist_ABP (using only simple ABP rules) which should work in uBO, AG and ABP.

 Google's Manifest Mv3 now allows for 15.000 dynmaic filter rules.
 This is the reason why I am experimenting with a "World's most used" version (currently < 10.000 rules).
-End of July I wll only maintain an "EU's most used" and the "World's most used".
+End of July I wll only maintain a World's most used version.
 Filterlist impacted are "Mv2, Mv3 and Addendum".
-Depending on your region and surfing behavior you can switch to the EU or World version.

 Host file format available at https://github.com/mikynov/kees1958-most-used-ad-hosts thanks to Mikynov